Project Communications Management - Definition, Processes, Templates

-Thanks for your interest in Project Communications Management (PMBOK®).
-You find hereafter the definition and the processes involved in Project Communications Management and free downloadable templates.
-I developed the templates over time from real life documents.
-You find the download links in the download area of this page.
+You find hereafter the definition and the processes involved in Project Communications Management (PMBOK®) and further down on this page free downloadable templates.
+The templates have been developed over time from real life documents.

 - When, and

 ...information will be administered and disseminated.
 It is a component of the Project Management Plan.